digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-6.md

 * Had several good meetings with PGL in Porto.
 * Started writing a new paper on reasoning about uncertainty.

+#### Hugo
+* Attended Overture Workshop in Porto.
+Gave a presentation on the cloud version of the INTO-CPS App.
+* Attended the Mindsphere training session at the Deep Tech Lab.

 Meeting Minutes
 ===============